artmg/lubuild/help/use/markdown.md

 As it's available on Choco for Windows, Brew for Mac and AppImage/ Snap/ Flatpak for Linux, it's very easy to start using.
 There are Android and iOS apps too, so where ELSE would you consider using it.

+An alternative editor focussed on cross-linking knowledge and notes is Foam bubbles, a FOSS extension to the Visual Studio VS Code editor.

 ### Linux candidates

 These are open source applications readily available for Ubuntu linux.